mobizt/FirebaseClient/README.md

 This type of authentication is used when privilege (admin rights) access is needed.

 The service account credentials and json file can be used for authentication.

+This authentication types can be used in `all Firebase services apps`.
+Then in case various Firebase services application, to reduce the code complexity, you can define single global `FirebaseApp` and `ServiceAuth` for all your Firebase services used in your code.

+The single global `FirebaseApp` with `ServiceAuth` may not meet your requirement when you want to sign in as a user.
+In this case you should define the `FirebaseApp`s specific for different authentication types.

 The [ServiceAuth](/examples/App/AppInitialization/Async/Callback/ServiceAuth/) class parameters are included the following.